 Advocacy Board Tryout Process

 In spring 2016, a new tryout process for our Advocacy Boards — Dispute Resolution (DR), Trial Team, and Moot Court Board was started.
-Students will participate in a four-day workshop, during which time they will learn about some of the advocacy skills applicable to all three Boards and individual Boards, as well as be evaluated on specific skills.
+Students will participate in a three-day workshop/tryout, during which time they will learn about some of the advocacy skills applicable to all three Boards and individual Boards, as well as be evaluated on specific skills.

-Special notes concerning the Workshop: Students registered to try out for the Dispute Resolution Board and/or the Trial Team will be evaluated on three skills exercises during the Workshop.
-After the completion of the Workshop, the DR and Trial Team Directors will determine which students will be advancing to the final rounds of the tryouts that will take place on Friday, May 18 (for the Dispute Resolution Board) and Sunday, May 20 (for the Trial Team).
+Special notes concerning the Workshop: Students registered to try out for the Dispute Resolution Board and/or the Trial Team will be evaluated on a number of skills exercises during the Workshop.
+After the completion of the Workshop, the DR and Trial Team Directors will determine which students will be advancing to the final rounds of the tryouts that will take place on Friday, May 17 (for the Dispute Resolution Board) and Sunday, May 19 (for the Trial Team).

-Students registered to tryout for the Moot Court Board will complete three exercises, but all candidates will participate in the oral argument portion of the tryouts (scheduled the weekend of May 19-20, 2018).
+Students registered to tryout for the Moot Court Board will complete an interview and a number of exercises, but all candidates will participate in the oral argument portion of the tryouts (scheduled for Saturday, May 18, 2019).

-In addition, for those students registered to try out for two Boards, instructional sessions will be offered twice or at times that there are no conflicts, so that the students can try out for two Boards.
+In addition, for those students registered to try out for two Boards, the Advocacy Board directors will make sure that skills exercises and workshops do not conflict, so that the students can try out for two Boards.

 The Advocacy Board Tryouts, for the most part, will occur the following weekend:

-A special note on the Moot Court tryouts: There are two components to the Moot Court Tryouts — the oral arguments (which will occur on May 19 and 20) and a writing exercise.
+A special note on the Moot Court tryouts: There are two components to the Moot Court Tryouts — the oral arguments (which will occur on May 18, and possibly May 19) and a writing exercise.
 After the oral argument portion of the tryouts, the Moot Court Director will determine which students are proceeding to the next step in the process, the writing exercise.
-The writing exercise (not a full appellate brief) will be distributed in mid-May, but will not be due until early June.
+The writing exercise (not a full appellate brief) will be distributed in mid-May, but will not be due until early to mid-June.